 After many meetings and deep thinking, Ellen, Tray, Glynis and Michael created our Mission Statement in 2013.
 As a team, we began to write down our routines and recipes to form an organized handbook.
 We drafted our steps to Great Service and adopted many other procedures and practices we have been using for years, but never committed to paper.
 Call it the New LCT.

 |In 2013 we found an opportunity at LA Fitness and created Local Smoothies + Juice.
 The idea was to balance our operation in a different location and offer healthy foods.
 We also wanted to create a place for talented people to work that we could train and tap into when we needed more resources for events at Selby Gardens or other catering projects.

-Local Smoothies + Juice offers fresh fruit smoothies and custom crafted juices.
-We grow wheatgrass from seeds for wheatgrass shots.
-We make almond milk nearly every day from soaked almonds (delicious) and create a limited selection of healthy snacks like Energy Bites, Chia Pudding, Kale Chips, and other dried RAW snacks.
-We have also created a 3 Day Juice Cleanse that was created by a holistic health coach and includes specific smoothies, juices, teas and essential oils.
+Local Smoothies + Juice offered fresh fruit smoothies and custom crafted juices.
+We grew wheatgrass from seeds for wheatgrass shots.
+We made almond milk nearly every day from soaked almonds (delicious) and created a limited selection of healthy snacks like Energy Bites, Chia Pudding, Kale Chips, and other dried RAW snacks.
+We created a 3 Day Juice Cleanse that was created by a holistic health coach and included specific smoothies, juices, teas and essential oils.